UNIT 3

 Leh

+Traveling to Leh –Ladakh can be an exhilarating experience.
+Ladakh holds immense beauty for the beholder; the mountainous desert stretches from peak to peak, a divine painting done in strokes of purple, brown and grey, with streaks of silver and patches of green along the Indus River.
+Tourist Attractions in Leh-Ladakh includes its pristine beauty, its well known monasteries, its cities and the adventure sports like trekking, rafting in Indus and mountain climbing.
+Safaris are also part of its tourist attraction.
+Exploring Ladakh on the Yak back or the camel, can be an experience worth taking back home.
 The moment you land on this amazing mountain town, you can catch the breath taking beauty.
 The shocking pristine blueness of the sky above will almost sap you off your breath.
 The trekking along the mountain path can be an experience worth remembering back home.
 The snow covered peaks, the mountain flowers, the deep valleys and the streams flowing can transport you to a world of complete solitude.
 The lilting mountain music, the monks in maroon robes on their way to the monastery, men in sun beaten faces trailing behind their herd of sheep are the common sights and sounds of Ladakh.

 Known as "Little Tibet” or "Shangri-La", Ladakh is definitely one of the best holiday destinations you can opt for.
 Ladakh has immense Buddhist and Tibetan influence.
 There are serene chortens and prayer wheels all around, Buddhist gompas are major